best viewing spots Children's Gasparilla Parade

 While you can view the parade along the waterside AND on the land side, if you think that you’ll need to leave early at any point during the parade, you’ll want to secure a spot on the land side.
 You will not be allowed to cross the street once the parade starts.

-Even though the Children’s Parade route is shorter than the main Parade of Pirates on January 28, it still takes several hours for all of the floats and units to pass by (there are about 125 total).
-The official parade schedule is from 4 pm-6:30 pm.
+Even though the Children’s Parade route is shorter than the main Parade of Pirates on January 27, it still takes several hours for all of the floats and units to pass by (there are a little over 125).
+The official parade schedule is from 4 pm-6:15 pm.

 If you want to see the parade as soon as it starts and depart at your leisure, try to get a viewing spot closer to the starting point at Bay to Bay.
 Keep in mind, krewes are not allowed to toss beads south of Bay to Bay, so try to stay north of Bay to Bay.